 In rare circumstances, unpaid leave may be used to excuse an involuntary absence not provided for in other leave policies of the board.
-Unpaid leave for employees must be authorized by the Director of Human Resources.
+Unpaid leave for employees must be authorized by the Executive Director of Human Resources.

-The Director of Human Resources will have complete discretion to grant or deny the requested unpaid leave.
-In making this determination, the Director of Human Resources will consider the effect of the employee's absence on the education program and school district operations, length of service, previous record of absence, the financial condition of the school district, the reason for the requested absence and other factors the Director of Human Resources believes are relevant to making this determination.
+The Executive Director of Human Resources will have complete discretion to grant or deny the requested unpaid leave.
+In making this determination, the Director will consider the effect of the employee's absence on the education program and school district operations, length of service, previous record of absence, the financial condition of the school district, the reason for the requested absence and other factors the Director believes are relevant to making this determination.